hannesvdvreken/pip/README.md

-pip
+Polygon tools
 ===

-A point in polygon algorithm, written in php.
-Practical for finding out if a point is actually inside a convex or concave polygon.
+A point-in-polygon algorithm, centroid and orientation calculation, written in php.
+Figure out (pun) if a point is actually inside a convex or concave polygon.

 Usage
 -----